bmilcs/odin-project/javascript.md

 1. Evaluates operands from left to right
 2. Each operand is converted to a boolean.
    1. If `true`, stops & returns **original value** of the operand.
-3. If all operands have been evaluated and `false`, the _last_ operand is returned

 ```js
 1 || 0; // 1 (1 is truthy)